-- 3.C.7.a.
-Waist Belt - Plain black leather belt, 2 1/4 inches wide, with a Coast Guard Pipe Band pattern buckle.
-The Waist Belt is worn with all uniforms except it is optional when a Waist Coat is worn. - 3.C.7.b.
-Manner of Wear The Waist Belt will be worn outside the Service Dress Blue Coat or Wooly-Pully sweater.
+3.C.7.a.
+Waist Belt - Plain black leather belt, 2 1/4 inches wide, with a USCGPB pattern buckle.
+The Waist Belt is worn with all uniforms except it is optional when a Waist Coat is worn.
+The Drum Major may substitute an appropriate Drum Major's Waist Belt per Section 4.A.3.
+The Drum Major and Color Guard personnel (other than Auxiliary Members) may substitute an appropriate sword or cutlass belt when carrying such items.

+3.C.7.a.1 Manner of Wear - The Waist Belt will be worn outside the Service Dress Blue Coat, Wooly-Pully sweater or Doublets.
 When Dinner Dress Jackets are worn, the Waist Belt will be worn under the jacket and over the Kilt.
 With the Tropical Blue Shirt, the Waist Belt will be worn over the Kilt.
 The Waist Belt will be worn firm to the body with sufficient tightness to prevent the belt from sagging, but not so tight that the material under the belt is excessively bunched.
+When worn with the Doublets, it will be worn over the Doublets, level front to back just above the front opening of the doublets and should not cover buttons on the rear of the doublets.
 The Waist Belt will never be worn loosely on the body or sag in the front.
 Runners should be pushed hard up to the buckle.
-The Waist Belt should not cover Service Dress Coat buttons unless body shape does not allow otherwise. - 3.C.7.d.
-Belt Buckle A Coast Guard Pipe Band Buckle will be worn with the Waist Belt.
-The Coast Guard Pipe Band Belt Buckle is a two-piece, interlocking buckle in gold or silver tones as appropriate to the wearer.
+The Waist Belt should not cover Service Dress Coat buttons unless body shape does not allow otherwise.

+3.C.7.a.2 Belt Buckle - A USCGPB Buckle shall be worn with the Waist Belt.
+The USCGPB Belt Buckle is a two-piece, interlocking buckle in gold or silver tones as appropriate to the wearer.
 The center, or right, piece of the Buckle is a disc with the shield of the Coat of Arms of the United States (as adopted by the Coast Guard).
 The outer, or left, piece is annulet edged and inscribed "U.S. Coast Guard Pipe Band."